-The 9/11 Memorial & Museum Audio Guide is available through the 9/11 Memorial & Museum audio guide app, which is downloadable to a visitor's smartphone or available via handheld devices at the Information Desk.
+The 9/11 Museum audio guide is available through the 9/11 Memorial Museum audio guide app, which is downloadable to a visitor's smartphone or available via handheld devices at the Information Desk.

-The 9/11 Memorial & Museum Audio Guide includes an audio description tour, which allows visitors to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
-The 9/11 Memorial & Museum Audio Guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.
+The audio guide includes an audio description tour, which allows visitors to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
+The 9/11 Museum audio guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.

 American Sign Language